JJNod88/PP1_html_css/README.md

     To do this I:
     1. Created a Repository on [GitHub Pages](https://github.com/) using my user profile that i set up for personal use.
     2. Utilised GitPod, accessible in my repository, to create my site using html and css.
 The Gitpod Button is in bright green, below the setting tab and above the repository documents etc.
-    3. GitPods version control funcitonality meant I could commit and push my code as I progresses.
-Previouses commits were always accessible should I have needed to revisit them.
+    3. GitPods version control funcitonality meant I could commit and push my code as I progressed.
+Previous commits were always accessible should I have needed to revisit them.
 I did this using the gitpod terminal: 'git add .' , 'git commit -m "message"' , 'Git push'.
 My Commit Messages were designed to be simple and descriptive.
     4. Returning to my repository in GitHub, I located the 'page section' in 'Settings'.
 Located above the green GitPod button.
     5. Via the 'source' section, I selected 'Master Branch' from the drop down and published the link.
     6. My site was rthen displaying as published.